 This is indeed one of the most sought-after salmons, regarded for its melt-in-your-mouth flavor attributed to its richness in Omega-3 oils that the fish have built up to give them energy to travel the long spawning journey up Alaska’s Copper River.
 The season is short and usually hits mid- to late May.

 Why turn on the oven?
-Try grilling pound cake or angel food cake and topping with fresh berries, caramel, and whipped cream.
+Try grilling Butter Pound Loaf or angel food cake and topping with fresh berries, caramel, and whipped cream.
 Don’t stop there.
 Grill figs, peaches, nectarines, and even watermelon.

 E is for East Coast.

 Oysters.
 Grilled oysters are so easy (and good, too)!
 Have DLM shuck ’em for you.
 Then, top with a DLM Finishing Butter and after two minutes on the grill, dive right in!